 - In this case, the court found that if the child were to continue living with the mother (the primary carer at the time), the child would suffer psychological harm.

-- The court also considered that if the child relocate with the father, there would be significant changes including long-term changes like change in school, and place of residence, etc.
+- The court also considered that if the child relocate with the father, there would be significant changes.
+This includes long-term changes like change in school, and place of residence, etc.

 - However, the court decided that the father would be the primary carer.